naev/naev/docs/manual/lore/faction-soromid.md

 However, it soon became apparent that the genetic rewrite of the human body was an extremely dangerous procedure.
 Eight in ten subjects would develop severe rejection symptoms, resulting in death.
 Nevertheless, the remaining subjects would recover fully and be totally immune to the plague.
 Realizing that a small chance of survival was better than no chance of survival at all, the people of Sorom underwent the treatment.
 Many lives were lost, few were saved.
 But it was enough.

-## The Soromid
+### The Soromid

 The population of Sorom was drastically diminished, but those who survived found themselves more able than before.
 With the new gene treatment it had become possible to surpass the limits of the human body, including fertility.
 In only a couple of centuries the people of Sorom had replenished their numbers, and their offspring all shared their compatibility with the gene treatment.
 They altered their appearances and improved on nearly every part of the human design.
-The people felt that they had now become something more than mere human, so they styled themselves the Soromid, after the world that had nearly destroyed them.
+The people felt that they had now become something more than mere human, so they styled themselves the Soromid, after the world that had nearly destroyed them, and begin their new life as new humans.

 Soon, the Soromid decided that it was time to return to the stars.
 The Imperial blockade had left the system many decades past, so nothing was to stop them.
 But rather than rebuild to ancient specifications, the Soromid chose to start from scratch.
 They used their understanding of genetics to grow semi-organic ships, thereby improving over known ship designs.
 Then they ventured out into the galaxy.